 Two types of emergency grants, housing/utilities grants and health-related grants, replace the aid given out on a case by case via the AATS hotline.
 This change allows for more efficient distribution of funds by agencies best suited to meet these emergency needs.

 Two types of annual Emergency Grants replace the AATS Hotline.
-Grants are awarded for a 12 month period, and funds distributed monthly.
-The total amount requested for one or both Emergency Grants must range between $5,000 — $50,000.
+Grants are awarded for a 12 month period, with funds distributed monthly.
+The total amount requested for one or both Emergency Grants must range between $5,000 — $75,000.

 To qualify for these grants, your organization must meet all the following requirements: